Symptoms, Diagnosis and Treatment

 Treatment for Crohn’s disease will include medications to reduce the inflammation in your body to alleviate symptoms.

 Treatment may be enhanced by nutritional supplements and an exclusion diet to remove foods that can encourage symptoms.
 In some cases, surgery may also be part of the treatment plan.

 The goal of your Crohn’s disease treatment plan is to find the right combination of solutions to get you on a path to remission.
 Though Crohn’s disease doesn’t currently have a cure, remission enables patients to feel normal and have a good quality of life free from symptoms and inflammation.

-FlexCare Infusion Centers offers a variety of infusion therapies for patients with Crohn’s disease, including these anti-inflammatory and immunosuppressive options:
+FlexCare Infusion Center offers a variety of infusion therapies for patients with Crohn’s disease, including the anti-inflammatory and immunosuppressive options listed below.

-We work with our patients throughout every step of your journey to make sure you understand the treatment you will receive from FlexCare Infusion Centers.
+We work with our patients throughout every step of your journey to make sure you understand the treatment you will receive from FlexCare Infusion Center.

 Your doctor can easily send us a referral for you.
 If you have any questions, you can also contact us directly.
 We look forward to helping you soon.

 Crohn’s disease medications available at FlexCare Infusion Centers.